Madhava Temple: Architecture

 The Temple is built in pancharatha design.
 Three buildings, namely Vimana, Jagamohana and Natamandapa.
 The Vimana is of Rekha Deula, Jagamohana is of Pidha deula and the Natamandapa is flat-roofed and recently renovated by Archaeological Survey of India.
 The motifs are of different serpents, naayikas, devatas etc. The temple belongs to 13th century and was built by Eastern Ganga dynasty.
-The architecture of this temple is very much similar to that of Sakshigopal Temple of Puri and Ananta Vasudev temple of Bhubaneswar.
-You can find the images of Dasa-Avatar of Vishnu, a big Sudarshan Chakra made up of Black granite stone and also the image of Ananta Sayana of lord Vishnu in the walls of Jagamohana and Natamandapa.
-The outer walls of the temple are carved with beautiful old Pauranic images from Krishna Lila & Mahabharata.
+The architecture of this temple is very much similar to that of Sakhigopal Temple of Puri and Ananta Vasudev temple of Bhubaneswar.
+You can find the images of Dasa-Avatar of Vishnu, a big Sudarshan Chakra made up of black granite stone and also the image of Ananta Sayana of lord Vishnu in the walls of Jagamohana and Natamandapa.
+The outer walls of the temple are carved with beautiful old pauranic images from Krishna Lila & Mahabharata.
 Some erotic carvings can also be found on the outer wall of the temple.